 - a maximum fine of $1,000.13

-PC 245(a)(1) says that the crime of assault with a deadly weapon (“ADW”) consists of an assault that is committed either with:
+Per California Penal Code 245(a)(1) PC, assault with a deadly weapon (“ADW”) consists of an assault that is committed either with:

 - by means of force likely to produce great bodily injury.14

-A “deadly weapon” is defined as any object, instrument, or weapon which is used in a manner that makes it capable of producing death or great bodily injury.
+A “deadly weapon” is defined as any object, instrument, or weapon that is used in a manner that makes it capable of producing death or great bodily injury.

 This includes obvious deadly weapons such as guns and knives.
 Though it also includes items (like BB guns) that can be used in a way that could kill someone or cause them substantial harm.